jqwik-team/jqwik/BACKLOG.md

     Tell when the number of combinations is too high or which arbitrary does not provide exhaustive generation
   - Decimal generation with restricted scale

-- Automatic Provider detection/loading
-  - E.g. as in junit-quickcheck.
-If there is a mypackage.MyDomainArbitraryProvider for mypackage.MyDomain then load it

 - Default Arbitraries, Generators and Shrinking for
   - Tuples.Tuple1/2/3/4/5/6/7/8